locationtech/geomesa/geomesa-tools/README.md

     geomesa version

 ## GeoMesa Kafka Command Line Tools
-GeoMesa also comes with Kafka command line tools which you can run with:
+GeoMesa also comes with Kafka command line tools.
+The tools use kafka 0.8 jars by default, so when using kafka 0.9 you will need to make the following replacements lib/kafka directory:

+    geomesa-kafka-datastore-<version>.jar -> geomesa-kafka-09-datastore-<version>.jar
+    kafka_2.11-0.8.2.1.jar -> kafka_2.11-0.9.0.1.jar
+    kafka-clients-0.8.2.1.jar -> kafka-clients-0.9.0.1.jar
+    zkclient-0.3.jar -> zkclient-0.7.jar

+You can run the tools with:

     geomesa-kafka